-Since the last annual financial statements for AHCT, over 150 system improvements have been released which improved the experience for mobile users, upgraded major components of our infrastructure, and focused on improving known customer friction points.
-New information systems features to be released for 2021 will continue to focus on improved accessibility, customer experience, payment integrity, and system stability.
-There are currently four major releases completed or planned for fiscal year 2021, web home page redesign effort, as well as evaluating the organization technology stack for opportunities to decrease costs and improve services.
+Since the last annual financial statements for AHCT, AHCT has made over 200 system changes which improved the content delivery for its home page and ancillary pages, transitioned to a new knowledge base system to improve self-service, implemented legislative/regulatory compliance with state and federal policy updates, significantly improved its federal payment reconciliation accuracy and tools, and focused on improving known customer friction points.
+New information systems' features to be released for 2022 will focus on further improved customer experience and self-service, compliance with changing federal/state policy, and improved efficiencies in communications.
+There are currently four major releases completed or planned for fiscal year 2022.